Last updated on May 11, 2026

 Enchantress cards draw you a card whenever you play any enchantment, which is one of the best payoffs for the card type.
 Setessan Champion and Sythis, Harvest's Hand are good examples.

 Role tokens were created in Wilds of Eldraine and are a special subset of aura tokens that give different benefits.
-These work well when you have benefits to enchant creatures or put more enchantments on the battlefield.
+These work well when you have benefits for enchanting creatures or putting more enchantments on the battlefield.
+A similar and new synergy like this is Scriv, the Obligator and its Contract tokens.

 Many cards, like Narci, Fable Singer and Tom Bombadil, are great saga commanders and let you build your deck around sagas.
 Proliferate can speed up the benefits you get from sagas, too.

-Stax and Prison strategies often require you to play enchantments that slow the game down, or that don’t let you be attacked directly.
-Cards like Propaganda, Ghostly Prison, or High Noon are good examples, and if you have a Sphere of Safety to protect yourself, you’ll need many of these.
+Stax and Prison strategies often require you to play enchantments that slow the game down, or that prevent you from being attacked.
+Cards like Propaganda, Ghostly Prison, or High Noon are good examples, and if you have a Sphere of Safety to protect yourself, you’ll want many of these.

 Is an Enchantment Considered a Permanent Spell?